axonops/documentation/docs/operations/cassandra/backup/remote.md

 You will calculate the limit value as 5MB/8 = 0.625 MiB/s.
 The value you would set it 0.625

-In most modern storage systems the value is not normally this low but if you have a VPN Gateway connection setup betweena an on-premise cluster and a storage provider that has a 100MB connection you could potentially limit how much of the pipe gets used by backups.
+In most modern storage systems the value is not normally this low but if you have a VPN Gateway connection setup between an on-premise cluster and a storage provider that has a 100MB connection you could potentially limit how much of the pipe gets used by backups.

 #### The available remote options are: